Medial-EarlySign/MR_Wiki/Blog/tabular_data_analysis.md

 ## Limitations

-While this is a powerful technique, it is not a silver bullet.
-There are thress main statistical limitations:
+While this is a powerful technique, it is not a perfect.
+There are three main statistical limitations:

 1.  **Hidden Confounders:** If the shift is caused by a variable you didn't measure (e.g., a genetic marker you don't have in your tabular data), you cannot weigh for it.
-However, as model developers, we usually assume the most predictive features are already in our dataset.
+However, as model developers, we usually assume or hopes the most predictive features are already in our dataset.
 2.  **Ignorability (Lack of Overlap):** You cannot divide by zero.
-If $P_v(x)$ is zero (e.g., your training data has *no* patients over 90, but the test set does), the weight explodes to infinity.
+If $P_v(x)$ is zero (e.g., your training data has **no** patients over 90, but the test set does), the weight explodes to infinity.
-    * *The Fix:* Identify these non-overlapping groups.
-If your validation set literally contains zero information about a specific sub-population, you must explicitly exclude that sub-population from the comparison and flag it as "unknown territory."
+    * **The Fix:** Identify these non-overlapping groups.
+If your validation set literally contains zero information about a specific sub-population, you must explicitly exclude that sub-population from the comparison and flag it as "unknown territory".
 3. **Propensity Model Quality**: Since we rely on a model ($M_p$) to estimate weights, any inaccuracies or poor calibration in this model will introduce noise.
 For low-dimensional shifts (like a single 'Age' variable), this is negligible, but for high-dimensional complex shifts, ensuring $M_p$ is well-calibrated is critical.

 > **⚠️ A Note on Statistical Power**